fmalmeida/ngs-preprocess/docs/manual.rst

    * - ``--pacbio_get_hifi``
      - N
      - False
-     - Whether or not to try to compute CCS reads
+     - Whether or not to try to compute CCS reads.
+Will be used for all pacbio inputs, h5 or bam.

 All this parameters are configurable through a configuration file.
 We encourage users to use the configuration